helmgast/lore/docs/Topic Maps.md

 It's also possible to propose a topic to belong to another publisher, e.g. give it the id `helmgast.se/eon/x`.
 That means giving up any control as the topic id domain determines access rights as well as accessible URL, domain, theming, etc. You could do this by a setting when creating the topic.
 All the characteristics would still be scoped as `contributed-content` and to the publishing user that created it (`user@mybpub.lore.pub`).
 We would default to not showing topics that only have contributed titles, as we would consider them unapproved, but once a user with access to Helmgast approves it, it can show up in listings.

+## Aliases, synonyms and homonyms

+Synonyms are differently spelled words with the same meaning, and homonyms are words spelled the same but with different meaning.
+Aliases is a common way to refer to synonyms in software.

+In Lore, we can generalize alias to mean synonyms and name variations.
+In a topic map, this is represented by the list of different names that a topic can have.
+A user would expect the following from an alias:

+1. To have one place to see all variations of a name
+   1. **Implementation**: Listed in a topic

+2. To search for a topic by different names (both as a user and as a machine)
+   1. **Implementation**: query topics by names, but will not guarantee a unique result, may get a list to choose from.

+3. To be redirected to the true topic, when arriving at a link that points to an alias
+   1. **Implementation**: If a provided link doesn't identify a topic directly, we first search the lowercase version.
+Then we can search by alias (above).
+If we find a single topic, redirect to it.
+If multiple, redirect to search page.

+4. That edits either can't be made to an alias (you should be redirected first) or that they will automatically be merged
+   1. **Implementation**: By always redirecting, we avoid edits to aliases.
+When creating a new topic, we will try to fetch the true topic first.

+5. That two topics, that initially were created as separate, can be merged if they have been concluded to refer to the same thing (will often happen)
+   1. **Implementation**: A function that merges topics.
+This implies following all associations of the merged-in topic, so that other topics are updated to point to the true topic.
+However links can be left as-is, as the redirect function should take them to the right place.

+Homonyms are different.
+Technically you need to have different IDs to have different topics, so the id/slug has to get a variation, either based on names Paris (US), Paris (France) or based on some incremented symbol in the ID, e.g. paris-1 and paris-2.
+The optimal way would also be to create a disambiguation page at the homonym URL, that let's you choose the meaning and actual topic you wanted.

 ### Questions

 - [ ] Can contributors use their own URLs and ID schemes, e.g. random page at their site?